Quantum Algorithms to Determine Spin-Resolved Exchange-Correlation Potential for Strongly Correlated Materials: Results

 \section{Results}

-We benchmark the performance of the HV ansatz for the Hubbard model by preparing ground states in fixed particle-number sectors $(N_{\uparrow},N_{\downarrow})$ using the continuation strategy outlined in Algorithm~\ref{alg:vqe_xc_compact}.
-The resulting ground-state energies are used to reconstruct XC quantities within the LDFT framework.
-All calculations reported here are performed using noiseless statevector simulations, and the variational parameters are optimized using the L-BFGS-B algorithm.
-The accuracy of the variational states and derived XC quantities is validated by comparison with exact diagonalization results.
+We benchmark the proposed quantum-classical workflow for determining spin-resolved XC quantities in the Hubbard model.
+The complete procedure is summarized in Algorithm~\ref{alg:vqe_xc_compact}.
+Unless otherwise stated, all results correspond to noiseless state-vector simulations, and the accuracy of the variational ground states and derived XC quantities is assessed through direct comparison with exact diagonalization calculations.

+The calculations were performed using the Qiskit and PennyLane software frameworks.
+The variational parameters were optimized using the limited-memory Broyden--Fletcher--Goldfarb--Shanno algorithm with bound constraints (L-BFGS-B)~\cite{Zhu1997} algorithm together with analytical gradients available in PennyLane.
+The use of analytical gradients and GPU-accelerated simulations significantly reduced the computational cost of the optimization procedure, allowing calculations for systems as large as a $3\times4$ lattice ($12$ sites).
+Simulations were carried out on a computer cluster using NVIDIA H100 GPUs and, for smaller calculations, on AWS GPU resources.

+Throughout this work, we consider the repulsive Hubbard model with uniform nearest-neighbor hopping $(t=1)$ and open boundary conditions (OBC).
+Unless otherwise stated, all one- and two-dimensional lattices reported in this paper employ OBC.

+We first examine the quality of the variational ground-state preparation and the associated circuit-resource requirements.
+We then used the resulting many-body ground states to reconstruct the XC functionals and analyzed the dependence of the extracted XC potentials on particle filling, spin polarization, and lattice geometry.